gabesoft/trans/README.md

 <a name="omitfn" />
 ### omit(*fields)

 Creates new objects that do not contain the specified fields.
+Calling omit with no parameters will create a deep copy of the current object.

 ``` javascript
 trans({ a: { b: 1, c: 2 }, d: 5, e: 6 }).omit('a.c', 'd').value();